-Monica Bessler, MD, PhD, founder and director of CHOP’s Pediatric and Adult Comprehensive Bone Marrow Failure Center, spoke about her research at the 2011 annual meeting of the American Society of Hematology.
+Monica Bessler, MD, PhD, founder and director of CHOP’s Pediatric and Adult Comprehensive Bone Marrow Failure Center (now retired), spoke about her research at the 2011 annual meeting of the American Society of Hematology.
 One of the meeting’s major scientific events, the Presidential Symposium, had a special focus on bone marrow failure (BMF), and Bessler was invited to describe her studies of how chromosome structures called telomeres influence BMF.

 Located at the ends of all chromosomes, telomeres are complex structures made of DNA and proteins that protect the chromosomes from sticking together or being degraded.
 Because telomeres are essential to normal cell growth and survival, they play crucial roles in human health — roles that continue to be investigated by scientists.

 Bone marrow failure as a genetic disease

 Bessler and other scientists have investigated how telomeres may increase the rate of bone marrow failure (BMF), the body’s inability to produce sufficient numbers of circulating blood cells.

 BMF is not a single disease; it encompasses more than 80 known syndromes.
 Thus, distinguishing among different types of BMF allows physicians to provide a more effective way to care to patients.

 Recent discoveries are leading researchers to reevaluation current medical thinking about BMF.
 Previously, BMF was regarded primarily as being acquired during life, or as idiopathic — meaning caused by unknown factors.
 But Bessler’s investigations have revealed that many forms of BMF have a genetic origin — genetic changes can be inherited or newly acquired though environmental factors such as smoking or exposure to chemicals.
 Additionally, types of inherited BMF that were used to be considered childhood diseases are now frequently being diagnosed in adults.